swagger-autogen/swagger-autogen/README.md

 $ npm run swagger-autogen
 ```

-## Building documentation along with the project
+## Building documentation at project startup
 To build the documentation before the project starts and immediately start it, rewrite the `swaggerAutogen(...)` function as follows:

 ```js